 Now, do not regard this as a prophecy to be fulfilled only in the end of the age.
 "The last days," as Scripture uses this term, encompasses the whole period from the first coming of Christ to the second, that is, the present age in which we live.
 Paul is simply saying here that during the whole time of the last days there shall come recurring cycles of distress.
 He continues:

 For men will be lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, inhuman, implacable, slanderers, profligates, fierce, haters of good, treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, holding the form of religion but denying the power of it.
 Avoid such people.
-(2 Tim 3:2-5 RSV)
+(2 Timothy 3:2-5 RSV)

 In the remainder of the chapter he goes on to specify two individuals who fit this pattern and to give us by contrast his own way of life.
 Then he closes the whole section with a personal exhortation to Timothy, beginning in Verse 12:

 Indeed all who desire to live a godly life in Christ Jesus will be persecuted, while evil men and impostors will go on from bad to worse, deceivers and deceived.
 But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings which are able to instruct you for salvation through faith in Christ Jesus.
 All scripture is inspired by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.
-(2 Tim 3:12-17 RSV)
+(2 Timothy 3:12-17 RSV)

 Notice how he moves from the theme of deterioration of faith and moral collapse to the one remedy and cure for the believer, an adherence to the written word of God.
 As Paul outlines it here, the defense of a Christian in a day of moral decline is a thorough acquaintanceship with the written Scriptures, while any defection from faith which may occur is made possible only by an abandonment of these writings, in attitude, at least, if not in act.